How do I find safe suppliers dropshipping with Alibaba?

-Luckily, this guide will teach you how to find the best suppliers on Alibaba, while avoiding the frauds and helping you start (or expand) a successful online store.
+Luckily, this guide will teach you our 3 proven steps to finding the best Alibaba suppliers, while avoiding the frauds and helping you start (or expand) a successful online store.

 What is Alibaba?